openshift/cluster-monitoring-operator/CONTRIBUTING.md

 jb update
 ```

-Now make sure that you only update or adjust the dependency you need to and commit that update
+Now make sure that you only update or adjust the dependency you need to and commit that update.
+Please refer to [Development Doc](Documentation/development.md) for more information.

 ```
 git add -p jsonnet/jsonnetfile.lock.json